kmieluu/Programming-For-Data-Analysis/README.md

 Creating Jupyter notebook in order to process with packages for Python.
 Working on Jypyter.

+The repository contains of:
+pgfda.py    python code that is used for this project Programming for Data Analysis Assessment I.ipynb    Jupyter Notebook Readme.md   Readme file

 ## References

 - [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Iris)